CEDAW and Human Rights

 To download soft copies of the resources or purchase hard copies, email firstname.lastname@example.org

 This book principally aims at enhancing and deepening the understanding on CEDAW, its coverage and potential.
 It therefore covers conceptual, substantial and contextual issues, addressing complexities within each, to provide information as well as encourage dynamic inquiry and application of the Convention.
 Available in English, Hindi, Oriya and Malayalam.
-To view the report click here: English, Hindi, Oriya, Malayalam
+To view the report in the following languages please click here: English, Hindi, Oriya, Malayalam

 This is a Asia Pacific Forum on Women Law and Development Publication, to which PLD has contributed.